 Harlan Coben I really like his Myron Bolitar series…..even though it’s not cozy.
 I also have enjoyed many hours reading his stand alone novels.
 Coben also writes the Mickey Bolitar Young Adult Mystery Series

-Peg Cochran (aka Meg London) Cochran writes the Gourmet De-Lite Mystery Series, which is set in Connecticut.
+Peg Cochran (aka Meg London and Margaret Loudon) Cochran writes the Gourmet De-Lite Mystery Series, which is set in Connecticut.
 The main sleuth has moved from New York to Connecticut and is now catering low calorie meals.
 And, for those of you who are Cozy culinary fans, low calorie recipes are included.
 She also writes the Lucille Mystery Series.
 This series features Lucille Mazzarella, a middle aged “Jersey Girl who a Home Shopping Channel devotee.
 As London, she writes the Sweet Nothings Vintage Lingerie Series.

 Nancy Coco (aka Nancy J. Parra and Nell Hampton) As Nancy Coco she writes the Candy-Coated Mystery Series.
 Allie McMurphy is the sleuth of this series.
-The series is set on lovely Mackinaw Island.
+The series is set on lovely Mackinac Island.
 Michigan.
 Allie’s family owns an historic hotel which has a popular fudge shop in it.
 As Parra, she writes the Baker’s Treat Mystery Series, which features a gluten-free baker as its sleuth.
 As Hampton she writes the Kensington Palace Chef Mystery Series, starring Carrie Ann Cole, a newly appointed personal chef to the royal family at Kensington Palace.